ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

 expected to follow some basic principles.

 First of all they should be named ``create_RECORD_NAME``.
-If we would have an entity called ``CouncilReport`` then the appropriate name for the create method is ``create_council_report``.
+If we would have a record called ``CouncilReport`` then the appropriate name for the create method is ``create_council_report``.

-Secondly every *create method* must return the entity that was created in the DB.
+Secondly every *create method* must return the record that was created in the DB.
 In our example the return value of ``create_council_report`` would be ``-> CouncilReport``.